Azure/bicep/docs/experimental-features.md

 ### `extensibility`
 Allows Bicep to use a provider model to deploy non-ARM resources.
 Currently, we support Kubernetes provider ([Bicep extensibility Kubernetes provider](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-extensibility-kubernetes-provider)) and Microsoft Graph provider ([Bicep templates for Microsoft Graph](https://aka.ms/graphbicep)).

+### `extensionRegistry`
+Requires `dynamicTypeLoading` and `extensibility` to be enabled.
+If enabled, users are able to fetch the third party resource type definitions from an OCI Registry as a runtime dependency.
+To fetch the type definitions the following syntax can be used.
+For example `extension 'br:thirdpartyregistry.azurecr.io/bicep/extension/thirdparty@1.0.0' as thirdparty`.
+The extension definitions also support aliasing via `bicepconfig.json` similar to [`moduleAliases`](https://learn.microsoft.com/azure/azure-resource-manager/bicep/bicep-config-modules#aliases-for-modules).
+For example `extension 'br/public:thirdparty@1.0.0' as thirdparty`.

 ### `legacyFormatter`
 Enables code formatting with the legacy formatter.
 This feature flag is introduced to ensure a safer transition to the v2 formatter that implements a pretty-printing algorithm.
 It is intended for temporary use and will be phased out soon.